 Under the terms of the settlement, HSBC will pay a $5 million payment to the Commonwealth and compensate governmental entities that allegedly suffered harm from HSBC’s actions, including cities and towns that incurred extra expenses due to the foreclosures caused by the unfair loans, such as Brockton, Lawrence, Lowell, Lynn, Springfield, and Worcester.
 The remaining $20 million will be made available to eligible homeowners for principal reductions and related payments on the loans of eligible consumers and to assist borrowers who suffered foreclosure.

 More than 60 homeowners could be eligible to receive payments in Middlesex and Worcester counties under the HSBC settlement.
 Approximately 50 homeowners could be eligible to receive payments in Essex county.
-Approximately 25 homeowners could be eligible to receive payments in Bristol, Hampshire, Norfolk, Plymouth, and Suffolk counties.
+Approximately 25 homeowners could be eligible to receive payments in Bristol, Hampden, Norfolk, Plymouth, and Suffolk counties.
 Eligible consumers will receive a notice from the Office of the Attorney General.
 Homeowners with questions should contact Attorney General’s Insurance and Financial Services Hotline at 1-888-830-6277.